TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-26-how-i-got-into-static-trap-and-made-fool-of-myself.md

 ## 3 Takeaways You Should not Take Statically

 - Static is not only `::method()`, but also `new <class>` and `::create()`.
-- Use dependency injection or static method methods, not mixture. **Be consistent** everywhere in your code, or it will eventually backfire.
+- Use dependency injection or static methods, not mixture. **Be consistent** everywhere in your code, or it will eventually backfire.
 - There is no best way to do things, **you just have to experience limits of various approaches and use the one that performs the best**.
 And re-evaluate.

 <br><br>